AlfredoGvz/AlfredoGvz/README.md

 ###

-<p align="center">I am a developer for fun.
+<p align="center">A fullstack developer leaning more towards backend.
 I like building my knowledge up and put that knowledge into practical uses.
 Hence my collection of repos with multiple projects!<br>Based in the UK and originally from South America, I speak both english and spanish.<br>Fell free to browse around!</p>

 ###